-The Okhla Community Project providespivotal education to women and children since 2004, in one of South Delhi’s biggest industrial slums.
+The Okhla Community Project provides pivotal education to women and children since 2008, in one of South Delhi’s biggest industrial slums.

 First generation learners in public schools are at high risk of dropping due to lack of support.
-This project caters to over 550 children, youth and women.
-They’re are provided non-formal and remedial education.
-Remedial education is for students who are attending public schools but need additional support to improve their academic performance in core subjects.
+This project caters to over 400 children, youth and women.
+We run the beyond school program here to provided a more rounded education, and also remedial education, which is for students who are attending public schools but need additional support to improve their academic performance in core subjects.
 Additionally, youth from the community utilize the project’s computer center and young girls are also offered classes in Indian Classical dance.
-Women from the community often attend Skills training classes in tailoring, health and beauty, English literacy and computer basics.
+Women from the community attend classes in English literacy and computer basics.
 Children and youth are allowed the opportunity to learn and gain knowledge which fuels their determination to move forward with their educational and career goals.

 The Indian Institute of Technology (IIT), New Delhi was the location of the first program of VIDYA almost thirty years ago.
 Today, in partnership with National Social Service (NSS), women and children continue to be educated and empowered here.